William Langland: Life

 Little is known of Langland himself.
 It seems that he was born in the West Midlands of England around 1330, according to internal evidence in Piers Plowman.
 The narrator in Piers Plowman receives his first vision while sleeping in the Malvern Hills (between Herefordshire and Worcestershire), which suggests some connection to the area.
 The dialect of the poem is also consistent with this part of the country.
 Piers Plowman was written c.
 1377, as the character's imagination says he has followed him for "five and forty winters."

 A fifteenth-century note in the Dublin manuscript of Piers Plowman says that Langland was the son of Stacy de Rokayle.

 Langland is believed to have been born in Cleobury Mortimer, Shropshire, although Ledbury, Herefordshire, and Great Malvern, Worcestershire also have strong claims to being his birthplace.
 There is a plaque to that effect in the porch of Cleobury Mortimer's parish church, which also contains a memorial window, placed in 1875, depicting the Piers Plowman vision.
-Langland is thought to have been a novitiate of Woodhouse Friary located nearby.
+Langland is thought to have been a novice of Woodhouse Friary located nearby.

 There are strong indications that Langland died in 1385 or 1386.
 A note written by "Iohan but" (John But) in a fourteenth-century manuscript of the poem (Rawlinson 137) makes direct reference to the death of its author: "whan this werke was wrouyt, ere Wille myte aspie/ Deth delt him a dent and drof him to the erthe/ And is closed vnder clom" ("once this work was made, before Will was aware/ Death struck him a blow and knocked him to the ground/ And now he is buried under the soil").
 According to Edith Rickert, John But himself seems to have died in 1387, indicating that Langland died shortly before this date.
 Nonetheless some scholars believe Langland was the author of a 1399 work, Richard the Redeless.

 Most of what is believed about Langland has been reconstructed from Piers Plowman.
-The C text of the poem contains a passage in which the narrator describes himself as a "loller" or "idler" living in the Cornhill area of London, and refers to his wife and child.
-It also suggests that he was well above average height and made a living reciting prayers for the dead.
+The C text of the poem contains a passage in which the narrator describes himself as a "loller" or "idler" living in the Cornhill area of London, and refers to his wife and child, who are respectively named Katherine and Nicolette.
+It also suggests that he was well above average height and made a living reciting prayers for the dead in chantries at St Paul's Cathedral.
 However, the distinction between allegory and reality in Piers Plowman is blurred, and the entire passage, as Wendy Scase observes, is reminiscent of the false confession tradition in medieval literature (also seen in the Confessio Goliae and in Jean de Meun's Roman de la Rose).